aerugo/BB2490-RNASeq-Project/logbooks/sailendra.md

 ###Basic principle of DESIRE ###
 Systematically, bootstapping using *f* fraction of read data from whole dataset.
 Here, the data are drawn without replacement.For each sample a fraction ranging from 10%-90% of reads are drawn without replacement to give R replicates.
 R=24 taken on the basis of number of nodes in cluster.
 However, it seems it is kinda of optimal value.

+[GeneiASE: Detection of condition-dependent and static allele-specific expression from RNA-seq data without haplotype information][2] (http://www.nature.com/articles/srep21134)

+Talked about GeneiAse method for the detection of allele specific expression from RNAseq data from LPS treated and untreated normal blood cells.